MuzzzammilMia/StockAnalysis/README.txt

 The first is build is a way for the program to project stock data and to validate whether the company is listed on the stock exchange.
 Also to return a graph of the High/Low of a chosen stock.

 Next task: To be able to calculate the intrinsic value of the company.
+To be completed at a later date.

 References